lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 expandedKey format are technically redundant when using the seed-only format, they MAY be included to enable keypair consistency checks during import operations.

+ When parsing the private key, the ASN.1 tag explicitly indicates which variant of CHOICE is present.
+Implementations should use tag value 0x80 for seed only, 0x04 for key only, and 0x30 for both to parse the private key, rather than any other heuristic like length of the OCTET STRING.

 {{example-private}} contains examples for ML-KEM private keys encoded using the textual encoding defined in {{?RFC7468}}.